Emily Warren Roebling

-Emily Warren Roebling (September 23, 1843 – February 28, 1903) was an engineer known for her contributions over a period of more than 10 years to the completion of the Brooklyn Bridge after her husband Washington Roebling developed caisson disease (a.k.a. decompression disease) and became bedridden.
+Emily Warren Roebling (September 23, 1843 – February 28, 1903) was an engineer known for her contributions over a period of more than 10 years to the completion of the Brooklyn Bridge after her husband Washington Roebling developed caisson disease (a.k.a. decompression sickness) and became bedridden.
 She served as a liaison and supervisor of construction through communicating between her husband and on-site personnel.
 Her husband was the chief engineer during construction of the Brooklyn Bridge, which had been designed by his late father, John A. Roebling.

 Early life

 Emily was born on September 23, 1843, to Sylvanus and Phebe Warren at Cold Spring, New York.
 She was the second-youngest of twelve children.
 Emily's interest in pursuing education was supported by her older brother Major General Gouverneur K. Warren.
 The two siblings always had a close relationship.
 She attended school at the Georgetown Visitation Academy in Washington, DC, now known as Georgetown Visitation Preparatory School.

 In 1864, during the American Civil War, Emily visited her brother Gouverneur at his headquarters; Warren was commanding the Fifth Army Corps.
 At a soldiers' ball she attended during the visit, she became acquainted with Washington Roebling, a son of Brooklyn Bridge designer John A. Roebling.
 Washington was also a civil engineer and was serving on her brother Gouverneur Warren's staff.